yktoo/commento-docker-compose/README.md

 This is a sample repository containing a self-sufficient [Commento](https://commento.io/) instance running on [Docker Compose](https://docs.docker.com/compose/) and using free auto-renewable SSL/TLS certificates provided by [Let's Encrypt](https://letsencrypt.org/).

+💡 **Curious about how this works?
+Read a [detailed explanation here](https://yktoo.solutions/blog/2019/07/28-self-hosting-commento-with-docker-compose/).**

 Using this as a starting point, you can set up a self-hosted Commento instance in a matter of minutes.

 ## Prerequisites